Hurokin/JAVA_Eclipse/Testing_Space/Readme.md

 Testing Space for Java

 # Subtitle
-Testing Space for Java based codes and aplications, please ignore everythings
+Testing Space for Java based codes and aplications, please ignore the errors here